How Can A Boat’s Engine Become Hydrolocked?

 When attempting to start a hydrolocked engine, you may notice increased resistance or difficulty in turning the engine over.

-This resistance is caused by the presence of water within the cylinders, preventing the pistons from moving freely.
+This resistance is caused by the presence of water within the cylinders, which prevents the pistons from moving freely.

 If you feel excessive resistance or the engine cranks but does not start, it is advisable to cease any further attempts and address the issue promptly.